ska_sdp_batchlet.utils.dask_cluster.resources module

 ska_sdp_batchlet.utils.dask_cluster.resources.parse_dask_resource_spec(resources_per_worker)[source]

-Handle worker resources in backward compatible way.
-If input is dictionary or None, return unchanged.
-If string, convert a comma or space-separated resource string to a dictionary, and return the dictionary.
+Parse worker resources specification in backward compatible way.
 This function also ensures that the values of the keys in the dictionary are always floats.

 Parameters: